FelixLabelle/felixlabelle.github.io/_posts/2026-1-15-year_in_review.md

 ### Prerequisites

-Before any serious research push, a few foundational pieces need to be in place:
+Before any serious research push, three foundational pieces need to be in place:

-1. **Final infrastructure improvements**, particularly around speeding up model hosting and inference.
+1. **Final infrastructure improvements**, particularly stabilizing my model hosting and inference pipeline.
 The current setup works, but it leaves performance on the table and breaks from time to time
 2. **A research management tool** that supports question-driven exploration rather than paper-driven accumulation
-3. **Finish my light framework for training a foundation model**, even if small, with fully controlled data provenance to serve as a testbed for domain experiments
+3. **Finish my light framework for training a foundation model**, even if small, with fully controlled data provenance to serve as a test bed for domain experiments

 ### Research